 - Web Design Studio

-In the second year, you will build on the foundations laid in Year one and develop your skills in design for web platforms, Multimedia Authoring, Human-Computer Interaction and other specialist applications and techniques.
+In the second year, you will build on the foundations laid in Year one and develop your skills in designing systems and interactions in the physical world, the techniques and social considerations of working with large data sets, user experience and other specialist applications and techniques.

 You will study the following compulsory modules: